MasterCard (MA) Ascends But Remains Behind Market: Some Facts to Note

-The processor of debit and credit card payments's stock has climbed by 6.32% in the past month, exceeding the Business Services sector's gain of 5.27% and the S&P 500's gain of 5.11%.
+Shares of the processor of debit and credit card payments witnessed a gain of 0.43% over the previous month, beating the performance of the Business Services sector with its loss of 0.74% and underperforming the S&P 500's gain of 2.84%.

-The investment community will be paying close attention to the earnings performance of MasterCard in its upcoming release.
-The company's earnings per share (EPS) are projected to be $3.23, reflecting a 15.36% increase from the same quarter last year.
-Alongside, our most recent consensus estimate is anticipating revenue of $6.34 billion, indicating a 10.27% upward movement from the same quarter last year.
+The upcoming earnings release of MasterCard will be of great interest to investors.
+The company is forecasted to report an EPS of $3.22, showcasing a 15% upward movement from the corresponding quarter of the prior year.
+In the meantime, our current consensus estimate forecasts the revenue to be $6.34 billion, indicating a 10.23% growth compared to the corresponding quarter of the prior year.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $14.37 per share and a revenue of $28.12 billion, representing changes of +17.21% and +12.06%, respectively, from the prior year.
+For the full year, the Zacks Consensus Estimates are projecting earnings of $14.35 per share and revenue of $28.12 billion, which would represent changes of +17.05% and +12.05%, respectively, from the prior year.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for MasterCard.
-These revisions help to show the ever-changing nature of near-term business trends.
+Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for MasterCard.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Currently, MasterCard is carrying a Zacks Rank of #3 (Hold).
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.1% lower.
+At present, MasterCard boasts a Zacks Rank of #3 (Hold).

-From a valuation perspective, MasterCard is currently exchanging hands at a Forward P/E ratio of 33.97.
-Its industry sports an average Forward P/E of 14.57, so one might conclude that MasterCard is trading at a premium comparatively.
+In terms of valuation, MasterCard is currently trading at a Forward P/E ratio of 33.23.
+This denotes a premium relative to the industry's average Forward P/E of 14.72.

-One should further note that MA currently holds a PEG ratio of 1.85.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-As the market closed yesterday, the Financial Transaction Services industry was having an average PEG ratio of 1.23.
+One should further note that MA currently holds a PEG ratio of 1.81.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+The average PEG ratio for the Financial Transaction Services industry stood at 1.28 at the close of the market yesterday.

 The Financial Transaction Services industry is part of the Business Services sector.
-At present, this industry carries a Zacks Industry Rank of 45, placing it within the top 18% of over 250 industries.
+This industry currently has a Zacks Industry Rank of 48, which puts it in the top 20% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report